-It is true that a trip to Paris feels extravagant.
 If you feel like you may need to reach just a little deeper into your pockets to enjoy your time in this marvellous city, here are some pointers that could prove you wrong.
-In the heart of Paris there is always a lot going on and you’re bound to enjoy yourself.
+In the heart of Paris there is always a lot going on and a lot of free things to see.
+You’re bound to enjoy yourself in Paris.
 Here are a few great ways to take it all in without taking your wallet out:

 ✔ Have a picnic at Champs du Mars, with the view of the Eiffel Tower

 ✔ Step into the famous Notre Dame Cathedral